Skip to main content

 3. Withdrawals are tax-free so long as they are made for qualified medical expenses before age 65, or for any reason after age 65.
 This recent change can be very valuable to a high-income earner who can pay for medical expenses from other cash flows.

-The secret is to invest the money in the account.
-Most people simply open an HSA at a bank and leave the funds in a money market account because they anticipate using them for medical expenses.
+4. The secret is to invest the money in the account.
+Most people simply open a Health Savings Account at a bank and leave the funds in a money market account because they anticipate using them for qualified medical expenses.
 But if you contribute the maximum amount each year, invest aggressively, and leave the money in the account through age 65, you can build up a very significant source of tax-free income.
 There are contribution limits, but if you start early enough, this is a very valuable strategy.

 Superfund a Cash Value Life Insurance Policy